updated on 28 January 2021

 |Solicitors||Barristers||Chartered legal executives|

-|As of March 2016, there were 134,099 practising solicitors.
-The total number of solicitors on the roll was 173,636.||As of July 2014, 80.9% of barristers (ie, 12,709) were self-employed (not including those in dual practice, registered European lawyers or second six pupils).||As of May 2016, there were around 20,000 trainee and practising chartered legal executives.|
+|As of March 2020, there were 148,284 practising solicitors.
+The total number of solicitors on the roll was 201,186.||In 2019 there were 16,982 practising barristers.
+Of those, 13,434 were self-employed (not including those in dual practice, registered European lawyers or second six pupils).||As of May 2020, there were around 20,000 trainee and practising chartered legal executives.|

-|Women make up around 47% of the profession.
-However, many fewer women than men are currently at partner level – an average split in private practice is 73% male partners compared to 27% female.||Women made up around 35% of all practising barristers (ie, 5,545 women compared to 10,140 men).||Women make up around 74% of CILEx members.|
+|Women make up 49% of all solicitors in law firms.
+But there are many more men than women at partner level – on average a large firm has 65-70% male partners and only 30-35% women.||Women make up around 37% of all practising barristers (ie, 6,389 women compared to 10,465 men).||Women make up around 74% of all CILEx members.|

-|Mostly employed in private law firms, so receive regular monthly salary.||Mostly self-employed, so receive irregular (but often substantial) fees.||Mostly employed in private law firms or in-house, so receive regular monthly salary.|
+|Mostly employed in private law firms, so receive regular monthly salary.||Mostly self-employed, so receive irregular (but often substantial) fees.
+The early years can be hard.||Mostly employed in private law firms or in-house, so receive regular monthly salary.|

 |Work mainly with individuals, companies and barristers.||Work mainly with solicitors and other barristers.||Work mainly with solicitors and individuals.|

-|Engage more in ongoing advisory and one-to-one client work.||Engage more in one-off advocacy (ie, court cases).||Engage more in ongoing advisory and one-to-one client work.|
+|Office-based, although have some rights of audience.
+Engage more in ongoing advisory and one-to-one client work.||Chambers and court-based.
+Engage more in one-off advocacy (ie, court cases).||Office-based, although they have some of the same rights of audience as solicitors.
+Engage more in ongoing advisory and one-to-one client work.|

-|Aspire to become partner – that is, part-ownership of firm and entitlement to a percentage of its profits.||Aspire to become Queen’s Counsel (QC) – that is, a top barrister, normally instructed in very serious and complex cases.||Since the Legal Services Act 2007, legal executives can become partners or managers in legal disciplinary practices.|
+|Aspire to become partner – that is, part-ownership of firm and entitlement to a percentage of its profits.||Aspire to become Queen’s Counsel (QC) – that is, a top barrister, normally instructed in very serious and complex cases.||Should they choose to do so, legal executives can go on to become coroners, judges or partners.|